 - Minimize nut intake.
 See this article for a breakdown with more detail.

-- Grass pastured animals have less PUFA than grain fed.
-If you are on a budget, this would be most important when consuming cuts of meat with a higher fat content.
+- Grass-pastured animals have less PUFA than grain-fed.
+If you are on a budget, this would be most important when consuming cuts of meat with higher fat content.

 - Toss the fish oil in the trash.
 The people who seem to get the most benefit from this supplement are athletes that engage in highly inflammatory sports such as mixed martial arts.
 For the rest of us, there are other ways to reduce inflammation, one being lowering PUFAs.

 - More carbs, less fat.
-This is not me stepping into the carb wars arena, but a really a mathematical observation.
-If one is following a low carb version of either the Paleo or WAPF diets, then their total fat intake will be much higher.
+This is not me stepping into the carb wars arena, but really a mathematical observation.
+If one is following a low-carb version of either the Paleo or WAPF diets, then their total fat intake will be much higher.
 A percentage of that fat will be PUFA.
-This may or may not be a concern, but if ones goal is to sharply lower PUFA then this needs to be mentioned.
+This may or may not be a concern, but if one’s goal is to sharply lower PUFA then this needs to be mentioned.

-I’ve wondered how much of a role reducing PUFA has on bringing one closer to their optimal health.
-Meaning if you did nothing else out of the ordinary in your diet, how much benefit would you get from just this one habit?
+I’ve wondered how much of a role reducing PUFA has in bringing one closer to optimal health.
+Meaning that if you did nothing else out of the ordinary in your diet, how much benefit would you get from just this one habit?
 I suspect it would be a lot.

 Part 2: The Problem with PUFA